No Cost or Obligation

 Suffice it to say that the practice of taking out multiple loans either simultaneously or before the first loan matured is a huge red flag.
 This practice is also potentially deleterious to the cash flow health of your business.
 Be very careful.

-Perhaps you need additional inventory that will turn around quickly.
-Maybe you have an ad campaign that can bring in some quick money?
+Perhaps you need a term business loan for additional inventory that will turn around quickly.
+Maybe you have an ad campaign that can bring in some quick money and need a working capital loan?

-Some businesses that have very short term seasonal needs like employees or inventory will look at the short term loans.
+Some businesses that have very short term seasonal needs like employees or inventory will look at a short term loan or even a bridge loan to get you through the season.

-The proceeds will finance larger projects that are a little slower in paying you back.
-An expansion or new locations are the types of projects that make sense with these loans.
+The proceeds of the business loan will finance larger projects that are a little slower in paying you back.
+Expansion or new locations are the types of projects that make sense with these loans.
+Certainly, an SBA loan makes sense.
+If the slow payback is from your clients, you may consider invoice factoring or invoice financing.

 Business owners use the funds for larger inventory purchases or equipment.
 You might have a new product in development that needs more time to pay itself back.

-The rates on the short term loans are usually a touch higher than the rates on loans with longer terms.
+The rates on the short term loans are usually a touch higher than the rates on a business loan with longer terms.

 Likewise, the lowest rates are for those who demonstrate an excellent history or prior business loans successfully paid off.